 An artificial ball replaces the head of the thighbone, and an artificial cup replaces the worn socket.
 A stem is inserted into the bone for stability.
-These parts connect to restore friction-free movement in your hip.
-The muscles and tendons are not replaced, but are able to move the hip easily and without pain.
+These parts connect to create your new artificial hip.
+All parts have smooth surfaces or comfortable movement once you have healed.